XRPLF/xrpl-dev-portal/content/concept-freeze.md

 ### Using `rippled` ###

-To enable No Freeze on an account, send an `AccountSet` transaction with the [asfNoFreeze flag value](reference-transaction-format.html#accountset-flags) in the `SetFlag` field.
+To enable No Freeze on an address, send an `AccountSet` transaction with the [asfNoFreeze flag value](reference-transaction-format.html#accountset-flags) in the `SetFlag` field.
 You must sign this transaction using the master key.
 Once enabled, you cannot disable No Freeze.

 Example of submitting an AccountSet transaction to enable No Freeze using the [WebSocket API](reference-rippled.html#websocket-api):